Premise Liability Lawyers in Riverdale

-The person who has been injured on the owners property needs to be someone who was invited on to the property whereas a trespasser is not usually protected under the premises liability law.
-There are also cases where a person is injured on the owners property by a third person referred to as “third party premises liability,” and these cases represent a highly complex and dynamic area of tort law.
-Unfortunately, most laws in Georgia are written to favor of the landowner or owner of the premises.
-Premises liability laws are complex, so if you have been injured while on someone’s property, you are encouraged to speak with the attorneys at Falanga and Chalker who can help you understand and protect your legal rights.
+The person who has been injured on the owner’s property needs to be someone who was invited on to the property.
+Trespassers are not usually protected under the premises liability law.
+There are also cases where a person is injured on the owner’s property by a third person.
+This is referred to as “third party premises liability,” and these cases represent a highly complex and dynamic area of tort law.

-When it comes to children on an owners property the owner must give a warning to the child to let them know if there is any dangerous conditions on the premises that is likely to cause serious bodily injury or death.
-The property owner is held to a higher standard where dangerous conditions exist with the risk to children being injured.
-In order to accept liability the owner must have failed to exercise reasonable care to eliminate the danger or otherwise protect children from harm.
+When it comes to children on an owner’s property, the owner must give a warning to the child to let them know if there is any dangerous conditions on the premises that are likely to cause serious bodily injury or death.
+The property owner is held to a higher standard where dangerous conditions exist with the risk of children being injured.
+In order to accept liability, the owner must have failed to exercise reasonable care to eliminate the danger or otherwise protect children from harm.

 Perhaps the most difficult element an injured person must prove is the owner’s knowledge of the condition causing the accident or injuries.
 The injured person must prove that the owner knew or should have known about the hazardous conditions.
 Premises liability laws are highly complicated due to the varying case law that has developed in this area.
 At the Law Offices of Falanga & Chalker, our premise liability lawyers in Riverdale selectively take cases so that we commit the time and energy that every situation deserves.